 Clearly, Buffer is a social media management tool or we wouldn’t be talking about it in this context, but what does that mean, really?

 - Any social media management tool worth its salt has to be able to post status updates to social networks.
 What’s more, it should support multiple social networks.

 In 2010, that’s what Joel and Leo, the co-founders of Buffer, set out to do.
 They started with Twitter, and offered a tool that was designed to allow users to share tweets and schedule them in advance.

 Throughout the rest of this article, we’ll dig into how to use Buffer.
 This will include all of the specific features and functions Buffer offers, and demonstrate why they’re special.

 What Social Networks Does Buffer Support?

 While Buffer may have started with Twitter, it’s quickly grown to support all of the major networks, as well as many of the different kinds of profiles for different networks.

 - Twitter: Buffer supports Twitter and multiple Twitter accounts.
 Since Twitter makes no distinction between personal or business profiles, if you want a separate Twitter handle for your business, you simply create a second account.

 - LinkedIn: Buffer supports personal LinkedIn profiles as well as LinkedIn company pages.

-- Pinterest: You can connect your Pinterest account and schedule pins to any of your boards.
+- Pinterest (only on paid plans): You can connect your Pinterest account and schedule pins to any of your boards.
 While this includes shared boards in addition to your normal boards, secret boards are not yet supported.